If it weren’t for my homemade soap scum remover, we’d have to remodel the bathroom. I mean it.

 Steps:

-1. Using the measuring cup, add equal parts VERY hot vinegar and Dawn dish soap to the spray bottle.
+1. Using a measuring cup, add equal parts VERY hot vinegar and Dawn dish soap to the spray bottle.
+To do my shower, I need 1 cup of each.

 2. Heavily spray the shower door or surface that you want to clean.
 The solution will cling.
 That’s good.